-- 8.19 It is also recognised within Section 1.1.1 of EN-4 that "The efficient import, storage and transmission of natural gas and oil products is crucial to meeting our energy needs during the transition to a low carbon economy." - 8.20 Section 2.19.4 of EN-4 (and Section 2.21.9 of Draft EN-4) recognise that the Pipelines Safety Regulations require that pipelines are designed, constructed and operated so that the risks are as low as is reasonably practicable. - 8.21 Section 2.19.7 of EN-4 (and Section 2.21.15 to Section 2.21.50 of Draft EN-4) identifies factors that should influence site selection.
+- 8.19 It is also recognised within Section 1.1.1 of EN-4 that "The efficient import, storage and transmission of natural gas and oil products is crucial to meeting our energy needs during the transition to a low carbon economy." - 8.20 Section 2.19.4 of EN-4 (and Section 2.21.9 of 2024 EN-4, which is scheduled to be designated in early 2024) recognise that the Pipelines Safety Regulations require that pipelines are designed, constructed and operated so that the risks are as low as is reasonably practicable. - 8.21 Section 2.19.7 of EN-4 (and Section 2.21.15 to Section 2.21.50 of 2024 EN-4) identifies factors that should influence site selection.
 The Project takes account of these factors and is designed to avoid constraints and activities which could have an effect on the integrity and safety of the pipeline.